esp-rs/no_std-training/book/src/03_5_dma_spi.md

 ✅ Wait for the transfer to complete and get back the buffers and the driver instance

 As mentioned before the buffers and the driver are moved into the `Transfer`.
-If we want to access the received data and transfer more data we need to get them back.

 ```rust,ignore
 {{#include ../../intro/dma/examples/dma.rs:transfer-wait}}